Figure 1: 1-month SPI for December 2023 (reference period, 1991-2020)

-Inactive phase of the Madden–Julian Oscillation (MJO) over the Maritime Continent in July was observed characterized by suppressed convection and precipitation in most areas of the region.
+Inactive phase of the Madden–Julian Oscillation (MJO) in December was observed characterized by suppressed convection and precipitation in the region.